PiyushiAnand/WellVault/readme.md

 ## DBIS PROJECT

 This repository is privately owned by Piyushi, Mithila, Urvi and Aakriti.
 It comprises of a web app, with reference of the website ABHA.
-It's medical app to keep a track on your health records, bills, ongoing treatments, insurance and appointments
+It's a medical app to keep a track on your health records, bills, ongoing treatments, insurance and appointments.

 # FRONTEND SETUP